symphonycms/members/README.markdown

 ## Filters

-This extension provides three event filters that you can add to your events to make them useful to Members:
+This extension provides five event filters that you can add to your events to make them useful to Members:

 - Members: Lock Activation
 - Members: Lock Role
+- Members: Validate Password
 - Members: Update Password
+- Members: Login

 ### Members: Lock Activation